sohkamyung/sohkamyung.github.io/reviews/nonfiction/2025/20251208-LiarsNatureNatureLiars.md

-# "Liars of Nature and the Nature of Liars: Cheating and Deception in the Living World" by Lixing Sun
+# "The Liars of Nature and the Nature of Liars: Cheating and Deception in the Living World" by Lixing Sun

 [Main Index](../../../README.md) / [Reviews Index](../../README.md) / [Nonfiction Reviews Index](../README.md) / [2025 Reviews Index](README.md)